mlloliveira/AgenticPlayground/README.md

 An experimental, **transparent** and **modular** agentic LLM playground built on top of [Streamlit](https://streamlit.io) and [Ollama](https://ollama.com).

-The goal of this project is not to hide the magic, but to **expose how LLM agents think, plan and talk to each other.**.
-It is designed as a sandbox for experimenting with different agent setups, prompts and modes.
+The goal of this project is not to hide the magic, but to **expose how LLM agents think, plan and talk to each other.** It is designed as a sandbox for experimenting with different agent setups, prompts and modes.

 > ⚠️ This project is a work in progress.
-The core structure is ~70% there; features and modes will evolve over time.
+The core structure is ~80% there; features and modes will evolve over time.

 ---